7 Tips for Growing Natural Hair and Retaining Length

 replenish moisture and add strength.
 You also want to keep a good moisture-protein balance by alternating your treatments.

-Our Mixed Fruit Nutrient Rich Deep Conditioner is great if you need nourishment
+Our Rose Hydrating Conditioner is great if you need nourishment

 and moisture.
-With ingredients such as Avocado Oil, Honey, and Fruit Extracts, it’ll revive your curls and provide nutrients to your scalp.
+With ingredients such as Apricot Oil, Rice Bran Oil, and Rose Water, it’ll revive your curls and provide nutrients to your scalp.

 If you need protein, our Coconut Milk Strengthening Deep Conditioner has you